leorychly/SC2-Game-AI/README.md

 ---

 ## Install and Run
+First, a working version of StarCraft 2 needs to be installed.
+For Linux users Blizzard provides a [Binary](https://github.com/deepmind/pysc2).
+On MacOS the regular version needs to be installed using the [Battle.net](https://www.blizzard.com/de-de/apps/battle.net/desktop) app.

 To create a virtualenv and install all required libraries run ```install.sh```

 To start the training of the DDQN Agent vs a Random Agent run ```python run_sc2.py```